KoltonR/holbertonschool-system_engineering-devops/0x05-processes_and_signals/README.md

 6. #!/usr/bin/env bash
 # This script kills 4-to_infinity_and_beyond without kill or killall
 pkill -f beyond.
 Write a Bash script that stops 4-to_infinity_and_beyond process.

+7. #!/usr/bin/env bash
+# This script displays
+# to infinity and beyond indefinitely
+# With a sleep 2 in between each iteration
+# I am invincible!!! when receiving a SIGTERM signal

+trap 'echo "I am invincible!!!"'
+15 while true; do
+    echo "to infinity and beyond"
+        sleep 2
+	done.
+Write a Bash script that displays: